💡 The big idea

 Another example: consider the ephemeral compilation caches of build tools and IDEs.
 These tools go to great lengths to try to avoid recompiling code needlessly, processing the textual code into some richer form that they can cache, but it's quite difficult, especially when the underlying text files are perpetually getting mutated out from underneath the build tool.

 Unison represents your codebase as a proper "database of code", sidestepping many of these difficulties.
-You stilleditandauthorcode using your favorite text editor, but once your code is slurped into the codebase, it's stored in a nicely processed form that provides benefits like instant non-breaking renames, type-based search, hyperlinked code, and more.
+You still edit and author code using your favorite text editor, but once your code is slurped into the codebase, it's stored in a nicely processed form that provides benefits like instant non-breaking renames, type-based search, hyperlinked code, and more.
 And it's one command to get any definition back into your text buffer (pretty-printed, and using the latest names for definitions) for easy editing.

 On the one hand, text files and text-based tools have a large ecosystem that already exists and that people are used to.
 But text as a way of storing code loses out on huge advantages that Unison gets "for free" with a more structured representation of what a codebase is.
 And we are just scratching the surface: Unison's tools for working with code will just keep getting better and better, with entirely new possibilities opening up that are be difficult or impossible using text-based codebases.